-You won’t leave this step out of your hair care routine again.
+You won’t leave this step out of your hair care routine ever again.

 Leave-in conditioner seems pretty self-explanatory, right?
 Essentially, it is a conditioner that you leave in your hair and don’t rinse out.
-And you can probably already assume that it’s meant to be used after cleansing the hair; however, you should also know more about its benefits and why you’re actually leaving it in in the first place.
+And you can probably already assume that it’s meant to be used after cleansing the hair; however, you should also know more about its benefits and why you’re actually leaving it in, in the first place.
 We created a handy guide to help you understand exactly what a leave-in conditioner does for your hair.

 The time you would normally spend on detangling can easily be used towards styling your hair instead.
-Leave-in conditioners often contain silicone-based ingredients in their formulas, which help to create slip in the hair, making it easier to detangle your locks.
-A game-changer for those with gnarly strands, you might just find that you won’t have to deal with knots and tangles after continued use.
+Leave-in conditioners often contain silicone-based ingredients in their formulas, which help to create slip in the hair, making it easier to detangle any knots.
+A gamechanger for those with tangle-prone hair!

 Adding a leave in conditioner into your natural hair care routine is one of the best things you can do for your hair.
 Natural hair types are typically dry, and leave-in conditioners provide extra nourishment after showering and before styling.
 If you need help figuring out what to use (and how), read all the reasons why you need to use a leave-in on your natural hair and the find out which ones are the best to use.
 In the meantime, you can start with Dove Absolute Curls Leave-In Detangler.
 This product is great for unknotting and nourishing your curls after your wash routine.